EddieFung/Building-IPMs-with-non-independent-vital-rates/README.md

 fn3.R: it includes the code to approximate log lambda, given the posterior samples of parameters.

 run1.R: this is the first .R file you should run.
-You will obtain the posterior samples of parameters upon finish in the new directory named "sample".
+You will obtain the posterior samples of parameters in a new directory named "sample".

-run2.R: after you have the posterior samples, you can run this file to approximate log lambda in the new directory named "result".
-You can adjust the value of gamma to assess the impact on log lambda by increasing/ decreasing the strength of the between-processes correlation.
+run2.R: this is the second .R you should run, after you run run1.R to obtain the posterior samples.
+Tha approximated log lambda will be stored in a new directory named "result".
+You can adjust the value of gamma to assess the impact on log lambda by the increasing/decreasing strength of between-processes correlation.